gordonrix/maple/README.md

 Use of the '-n' flag is recommended prior to running the full pipeline.
 This causes snakemake to do a 'dry-run' in which jobs are planned out, but not executed.
 Because many checks are performed to identify any potential problems in how things were set up (e.g. checking that reference files exist), this will better guarantee that the entire pipeline will run to completion prior to starting it.
+The '-q' flag can also be useful if long snakemake print statements prohibit reading warnings that appear.

 In place of a specific file name, 'targets' can be used to invoke a rule that automatically carries out most of the analysis that maple can do for each of the designated tags: